 Excess anxiety can cause disruption in a person’s life and many state that they cannot have a good life without anxiety.
 It is often overlooked that anxiety can be a positive state of being.
 Anxiety itself is a biological process designed to keep you safe from harm.
 It's perhaps one of the most important tools your body has to stay safe in danger, and without it, you may not be here today.

 The problem is not anxiety.
 The problem is an anxiety disorder.
 That's when anxiety - also known as your fight or flight response - is triggered when no danger is present.

 Understanding the Fight or Flight Response

 Even though there are many different types of anxiety disorders, all of them relate to the fight or flight response.
-Start by completing my free anxiety test now.
-It'll give you more information about how your anxiety works and what you can do to cure it.
+It'll give you more information about how your anxiety works and what you can do to manage it.